clov3r/bank_ocr_kata/README.md

 and ensure that it outputs something similar to

     $ rspec
-    Randomized with seed 41297
+    Randomized with seed 45891
-    ..
+    ...

-    Finished in 0.00607 seconds (files took 0.15088 seconds to load) 2 examples, 0 failures
+    Finished in 0.00427 seconds (files took 0.08813 seconds to load) 3 examples, 0 failures

-    Randomized with seed 41297
+    Randomized with seed 45891

+    [Finished in 0.3s]

 If you want to use `Docker`, run